-The following Commercial guidance note Produced in partnership with Simon Castley of Shook, Hardy & Bacon provides comprehensive and up to date legal information covering:
+The following Commercial practice note produced in partnership with Simon Castley of Shook, Hardy & Bacon International LLP provides comprehensive and up to date legal information covering:

 This Practice Note explains the risks faced by producers in respect of their liability to members of the public for dangerous or sub-standard products, and the steps which producers can take to manage that risk.